vunderkind/fullstack/README.md

 The internet is 'a bunch of computers talking with eachother' using a bunch of requests and responses (a series of tubes).
 The world-wide web is simply a part of the internet.
 There's FTP, streaming, etc.

 The internet can also be thought of as a series of publicly internet-connected devices, which is what separates it from the intranet.

+## Internet Protocol
+A set of agreed-upon rules that is trust-based for defining how computers can talk to each other.
+The internet protocol is called IP.

+IP address: set of numbers that denotes the address of your computer.

+There are over 3.4 billion devices currently running on the internet.

+IPv4 (4 numbers for IP addresses, eg 8.8.8.8) was one of the first IP addresses.
+There were 4.3bn addresses, but the number of interconnected devices outpaced it, which leads to IPv6.

+IPv6 looks more like this (2001:4868:4868:8888), and it has 340decillion IP addresses, so we shan't be running out any time soon.

+## Transmission Control Protocol (TCP)
+Lossless transmission, using error-correction and error-checking.
+It sends a syn package and the responder sends an ack package, and then transmission happens.

+## User Diagram Protocol
+UDP is a one-way blast of information.
+As a result, it's faster than TCP.

+'I have a good joke about UDP, but you might not get it.'